twitchvodsarchive/ArchiveYoutubeStream/README.md

 and recommanded using a not going to use brower(edge) and login your archive channel to get cookie so the cookie wont easily get expire

+and recommand first time pressing start.bat to start

 # Q&A
 Q: What does the yt_dlp folder do?